14 April 2025

 Introduction

 In today's fast-paced digital world, the pressure on enterprises to deliver innovative applications swiftly and efficiently is greater than ever.
-This is where the microservices architecture comes into play.
+This is where microservices architecture comes into play.
 Unencumbered by the constraints of monolithic systems, microservices offer a modular approach to software development, allowing enterprises to accelerate application delivery significantly.

 What is Microservices Architecture?